-Where conditions have not been satisfied, they are carried in the Balance Sheet as creditors.
-When conditions are satisfied, attributable revenue grants and contributions are credited to the relevant service line and non-ring-fenced revenue grants and all capital grants are credited to Taxation and Non-Specific Grant Income in the CIES.
+Where conditions have not been satisfied, grants and contributions are carried in the Balance Sheet as creditors.
+When conditions are satisfied grants and contributions are credited to the CIES:

+- attributable revenue grants and contributions are credited to the relevant service line - non-ring-fenced revenue grants and all capital grants are credited to Taxation and Non-Specific Grant Income.

-Where capital grants or contributions are credited to the CIES, they are reversed out of the GF Balance in the MIRS.
+Where capital grants and contributions are credited to the CIES, they are reversed out of the General Fund Balance in the MIRS.
 Where a contribution has yet to be used to finance capital expenditure, it is posted to the Capital Contributions Unapplied reserve.
 Where a grant or contribution has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Contributions Unapplied Reserve are transferred to the Capital Adjustment Account Adjustment Account once they have been applied to fund capital expenditure.
+Amounts in the Capital Contributions Unapplied Reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.